yashNaN/Yashrukor-RTS/README.txt

 to becoming a Yashrukor pro.

 Step 1: Starting the game

+To start the program run the Driver.class file in bin/main/ as you would any other java .class file.
+To start the program from an IDE import the project and run src/main/Driver.java

 On the main screen to start the game you are given 3 options: